-3 responses to “…And At This Point, I Don’t See It Stopping Anytime Soon”
+3 thoughts on “…And At This Point, I Don’t See It Stopping Anytime Soon

 For instance, where do you see Fitzgerald dismissing Bhagwati’s testimony?
 The verbs she uses are “recalled” and “recounted,” neither of which imply that Bhagwati did not tell the truth.
 Within the story, the verbs are “left” and “yelled,” without an “allegedly” in sight, and the “presumably” is within the story itself and not dismissing Bhagwati’s testimony (that is, it only says that he didn’t say why he stepped outside but it was probably X, and doesn’t call into question his incredibly offensive behavior).